alex028502/serverless-security/readme.md

 If you don't have delta.chat, get it; it's awesome.

+##### Note

+If I had to do this again, I would would not use Ansible for deployment; I have since figured out much better strategies including
+* use emacs tramp with magic to work directly on the device
+* clone the repo and install onto new devices
+* create a `.deb` file in ci and install it on devices

 ### General Idea

 I started by combining two projects from _20 Easy Raspberry Pi Projects_ by